 We have always known that attending Towersey Festival leaves people feeling happier.
 We get so much feedback about it being an escape and a place where people leave feeling hopeful about the world.

-And the more we think about the issues of mental health, mindfulness and wellbeing we realise that as well as having some activities in our programme (more detail coming soon) that are specific to this category, the whole Towersey Festival experience is good for wellbeing.
+And the more we think about the issues of mental health, mindfulness and wellbeing we realise that as well as having some activities in our programme that are specific to this category, the whole Towersey Festival experience is good for wellbeing.
+We plan to develop this area going forward but we hope that just being able to get out and join us, family and friends in 2021 will be a mood booster in itself.

 Check out the five ways to wellbeing and you'll see how Towersey can improve your mental health and wellbeing.